simonski/buildnumber/README.md

 |option|description|
 |------|------------
-`-name` |By default, the namespace `default` will be used as the application name.
-If you want to maintain multiple buildnumbers, use `-name xxx` for each different thing you maintain.
+`-name` |By default, the name `default` will be used.
+If you want to maintain multiple buildnumbers in the same file, use `-name xxx` for each different thing you maintain.
 `-file`|The file `Buildfile` will be read/written to in the current directory.
 If you want to use a different file, use `-file`|

 ## Developing